 Geology Career Information

 Geologists study the materials that make up the Earth, allowing them to work in a number of industries ranging from excavation to education.
 Oil and gas exploration companies may use geologists to estimate the difficulty of drilling through the Earth to reach a petroleum reservoir.
+A mining company may employ exploration geologists to find the location of mineral deposits.
 Geologists may also teach students from primary school to college.
-Other careers may include working for governmental agencies charged with protecting the environment and natural resources.
+Other careers may include working as an environmental geologist for a governmental agency charged with protecting the environment and natural resources.

 Licensing and Registration

 Some states may require geologists to hold a professional license or be registered.
-In South Carolina, according to the state legislature, law mandates geologists in public practice must be registered (www.scstatehouse.gov).
-According to the Washington State Legislature, geologists must be licensed to practice in the state (apps.leg.wa.gov).
+In South Carolina, according to the state legislature, law mandates geologists in public practice must be registered.
+According to the Washington State Legislature, geologists must be licensed to practice in the state.

-To become registered, according to the South Carolina Department of Labor, Licensing and Regulation, applicants must hold a bachelor's degree from an accredited school, have a minimum of five years experience in the field, receive approval from the South Carolina Board of Registration for Geologists and pass the National Association of State Boards of Geology (ASBOG) exam (www.llr.state.sc.us).
-According to the Washington State Department of Licensing, requirements to become licensed include holding an approved college degree, having at least five years of professional experience in the field, providing personal references and passing the ASBOG exam (www.dol.wa.gov).
+To become registered, according to the South Carolina Department of Labor, Licensing and Regulation, applicants must hold a bachelor's degree from an accredited school, have a minimum of five years experience in the field, receive approval from the South Carolina Board of Registration for Geologists and pass the National Association of State Boards of Geology (ASBOG) exam.
+According to the Washington State Department of Licensing, requirements to become licensed include holding an approved college degree, having at least five years of professional experience in the field, providing personal references and passing the ASBOG exam.

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that geoscientists could expect a 16% growth in the field from 2012-2022.
-Opportunities should be the best for those with their master's degrees.
-Geoscientists made a median salary of $91,920 per year as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) reported that geoscientists could expect a 14% growth in the field from 2016 to 2026.
+Opportunities should be best for those with graduate degrees.
+Geoscientists (except hydrologists and geographers) made a median salary of $91,130 per year as of May 2018.